Are you looking for the best ways to make money but don't want a full-time job?

 Do you know how to create anything like jewelry, necklaces, shirts, hats, or crafts?

 Or perhaps do you have a skill like drawing or wood working?
-Mabye you like to buy cheap stuff and fix it up.
+Maybe you like to buy cheap stuff and fix it up.
+Maybe you know how to make cool digital printables?
 You can do all of this...

 ... then sell it on a site like Etsy.